Miners Give A Nod

 Successful "Room and Pillar" demonstrating

-effective VOIP communications and asset tracking.
+effective VOIP communications and real time asset tracking.

 In multiple successful demonstrations, working "room and pillar" mines